 The Garden Route pretty much runs from Mossel Bay in the West to Storms River in the East and spans a distance of just over 200km.
 Somewhere in between, you will find Knysna; a natural paradise of lush, indigenous forests, golden beaches, and tranquil lakes.
 Famed for many things – oysters, the Brenton blue, Knysna heads, and seahorses, it’s the forests and lagoon that are the heart and soul of this coastal town.

 Sadly in mid-2017, the Garden Route area was struck with some uncontainable wildfires.
 One of the most hard hit areas was Knysna.
 The Garden Route fires destroyed a large part of Knysna and claimed the lives of many people – a very sad event!
 Tourism was hugely affected and the economy consequently took a hard hit.
 The good news is that now, a year later, they are well on their road to recovery.
 I haven’t taken a trip to Knysna since the fires so I can’t speak first hand, but the tourism department assures that everything is back to normal and running smoothly.
-By all accounts, the Knysna attractions have not been affects.
+By all accounts, the Knysna attractions have not been affected.
 Its forests, estuaries and friendly locals are as ready as ever to welcome visitors.

 You absolutely need a car if you plan on exploring South Africa properly.
 It’s a big country and there’s no convenient public transport system like you would find in much of Europe.
 Sure, there are buses, trains, and taxi services but they don’t operate as efficiently or effectively.
 Ultimately you could take a roadtrip or you can fly into George airport or Plettenberg Bay airport and hire a car.